Emperor-One/Hamster-Key-Telegram-Bot/README.md

 It is important to note that this bot is intended to be used by multiple users at a time, and is not stealthy at all.
 If, however. you are interested in a stealthy and accurate method of generating keys, you should check out this [repo](https://github.com/Emperor-One/StealthyHamster).
 It is much slower than this bot, but you have a smaller chance of being detected as a key generator.
-It still has flaws, like most games are not supported and it needs to support TLS fingerprint spoofing, for example, to be compeletely undetectable, but it completely emulates the supported games in other respects.
+It still has flaws, like most games are not supported and it needs to support TLS fingerprint spoofing to be fully undetectable, but it completely emulates the supported games in all other aspects.
 It will be updated, slowly, as I figure out how the keys are actually being generated for each game.

 ## Proxies